 10. Panama is more than a tropical beach vacation

-Sure, Panama has that manmade canal, plenty of idyllic beaches, and islands with resorts, cocktail bars and spas.
-There’s so much more to the country than that, though.
+Sure, Panama has an iconic manmade canal, plenty of idyllic beaches, and islands with resorts, cocktail bars, and spas.
+However, there’s so much more to the country than that.

-Panama City has everything from colonial ruins to traffic and skyscrapers, but not far away, you can also swim with sharks off Isla Coiba, laze in a hammock in the San Blas islands, or kick back in a Bocas cocktail bar (our favorite snorkeling spot).
+Not far away from Panama City, you can swim with sharks off Isla Coiba, laze in a hammock in the San Blas islands, or kick back in a Bocas cocktail bar (our favorite snorkeling spot).

 11. Panama is safe

 Family and solo female travel in Panama is perfectly safe.
-Just remember to follow normal safety precautions.
+Just remember to follow standard safety precautions.

 12. Panama produces some of the world’s best coffee